aws-actions/aws-lambda-deploy/README.md

         # Add any additional inputs your action supports
 ```

+The action automatically updates your Lambda function code when the required parameters are provided.
+If the function doesn't exist, it will be created first and then updated.

-The required parameters to deploy are function name, code artifacts directory, handler, and runtime.
-The function name and code artifacts directory need to be provided by the user.
-However, the handler and runtime do not and will default to index.handler and nodejs20.x if not provided.
+Required parameters include function name, code artifacts directory, handler, and runtime.
+While function name and code artifacts directory must be specified, handler and runtime will default to `index.handler` and `nodejs20.x` respectively if not provided.

+The following examples demonstrate additional features available:

 ### Update Function Configuration